davecgh/go-spew/README.md

 	Disables invocation of error and Stringer interface methods on types which only accept pointer receivers from non-pointer variables.
 	Pointer method invocation is enabled by default.

+* ContinueOnMethod
+	Enables recursion into types after invoking error and Stringer interface methods.
+Recursion after method invocation is disabled by default.
 ```

 ## License